 - Scope columns determine the scope of each row in the tables; that is, the context in which the row applies.
-For example, a user table row with Host and User values of 'hl.example.net' and 'bob' applies to authenticating connections made to the server from the host hl.example.net by a client that specifies a user name of bob.
-Similarly, a db table row with Host, User, and Db column values of 'hl.example.net', 'bob' and 'reports' applies when bob connects from the host hl.example.net to access the reports database.
-The tables_priv and columns_priv tables contain scope columns indicating tables or table/column combinations to which each row applies.
-The procs_priv scope columns indicate the stored routine to which each row applies. - Privilege columns indicate which privileges a table row grants; that is, which operations it permits to be performed.
+For example, a user table row with Host and User values of 'h1.example.net' and 'bob' applies to authenticating connections made to the server from the host h1.example.net by a client that specifies a user name of bob.
+Similarly, a db table row with Host, User, and Db column values of 'h1.example.net', 'bob' and 'reports' applies when bob connects from the host h1.example.net to access the reports database.
+The tables_priv and columns_priv tables contain scope columns indicating tables or table/column combinations to which each row applies. - Privilege columns indicate which privileges a table row grants; that is, which operations it permits to be performed.
 The server combines the information in the various grant tables to form a complete description of a user's privileges.
 Section 4.7, "Access Control, Stage 2: Request Verification", describes the rules for this.